-MTS Challenge - Reducing CO2 emissions
+MTS Challenge - Reducing carbon dioxide (CO2) emissions

-- 2.4.71.
+- 2.4.76.
 Climate change is the long-term significant change in the expected patterns of average weather conditions.
 We recognise the general scientific consensus that climate change is happening, that human activity is contributing to it significantly and that it has potentially damaging environmental, social and economic impacts.
-Future local impacts of climate change could include the following: - more frequent flooding from torrential rain, excessive run-off and overflowing drains - droughts and more frequent water restrictions - storm damage to property - more variable temperatures, 2006 being the warmest year on record - higher average temperatures creating a greater need for cooling in offices and homes - impacts on health such as heat stress in the elderly and infirm - 2.4.72.
-We can mitigate climate change by reducing the emission of greenhouse gases including carbon dioxide (CO2), water vapour, methane and nitrous oxides.
-CO2 is the primary greenhouse gas emission associated with transport.
+Future local impacts of climate change could include the following: - more frequent flooding from torrential rain, excessive run-off and overflowing drains - droughts and more frequent water restrictions - storm damage to property - more variable temperatures - higher average temperatures creating a greater need for cooling in offices and homes - impacts on health such as heat stress in the elderly and infirm - 2.4.77.
+We can mitigate climate change by reducing the emission of greenhouse gases including carbon dioxide (CO2), water vapour, methane and nitrous oxides. $CO_2$ is the primary greenhouse gas emission associated with transport.
 It is produced through the burning of fossil fuels, either in engines or electricity generators, to produce power for transport.
-We estimate that road transport accounts for about 15 per cent of CO2 emissions in the borough - approximately 126 kilotonnes (kt) of CO2 per year at 2008 estimates.
+We estimate that road transport accounts for about 15 per cent of $CO_2$ emissions in the borough approximately 126 kilotonnes (kt) of $CO_2$ per year at 2008 estimates.

-2.4.73.
+2.4.78.
 A particular challenge will be to mitigate any negative impacts of the removal of the WEZ on transport-related CO2 across the borough in partnership with TfL.
 TfL's Integrated Impact Assessment on the removal of the WEZ estimated an increase of up to five per cent in CO2 emissions locally.